-Teen Summer Reading 2020
+Summer Reading Program 2023

 Why Summer Reading?

-Summer Reading for Teens…
+Studies have shown that Summer Reading for Teens:

 - Fosters a love of reading through library programs and services.

 - Increases successful reading experiences through librarian-supported, self-selected, voluntary reading.